gymrek-lab/core/docs/project_info/contributing.rst

         run_things(arg1, output, log)

 Notice that we usually define a logging object here to use throughout our code.
 For more information about logging, see the :ref:`section about it below <contributing-style-errors>`.
-All ``haptools`` commands should use a default verbosity of ``INFO``.
+All ``core`` commands should use a default verbosity of ``INFO``.

 ~~~~~~~~~~~~~~~~~~~~~
 Documentating our CLI